Infrakit-Experimental/infrakit-cs-library/README.md

-# infrakit-library
+# infrakit-cs-library
-Infrakit Library which provides shared functionality for infrakit apps
+Infrakit C# library for .NET 6 which provides shared functionality for Infrakit apps.